jackfarrell82/4th-Year-Project_Minerva/res/markdown-docs/technical_specification.md

    b.
 Install the requirements for Minerva with **pip install -r requirements.txt**
 4. Create your own *config.env* file in /src following the format seen below, this contains your database host IP address, database password, the user, the MySQL port and the auth token for the text-to-sql model.
    ![Config.env file](../media/configenv.png)
-5. Start the flask application by running the command "python3 app.py deploy"
+5. Start the flask application by running the command `python3 app.py deploy`
 6. This will power up Minerva and you can head to *127.0.0.1:5000* on your browser to open up Minerva's interface

 ## Future Work